Canada PR and IRCC processing times

 The processing-times tool tells you the current estimate for a line, but it does not track your own file.
 To follow your application status, sign in to your IRCC secure account or the IRCC tracker, where available for your application type, to see the stages your file has reached.

-How Wild Mountain helps you plan around timelines
+How Wild Mountain Immigration helps you plan around IRCC processing times

-We use realistic, current timelines to plan your case, sequencing steps such as language tests, an ECA, a provincial nomination and your Express Entry profile so nothing expires at the wrong moment.
-We also build a complete application that avoids the delays incomplete files cause.
+A licensed RCIC (CICC #R706497) uses realistic, current IRCC processing times to plan your case, sequencing steps such as language tests, an educational credential assessment (ECA), a provincial nomination and your Express Entry profile so nothing expires at the wrong moment.
+We also build a complete application that avoids the delays incomplete files cause, and you can estimate your eligibility first with our free immigration eligibility checker or CRS calculator.
 We work entirely online and never guarantee timelines or outcomes.
-Because IRCC processing times change constantly, we always confirm the live processing-times tool on canada.ca before quoting any estimate.
+Because IRCC processing times change constantly, we always confirm the live processing-times tool on canada.ca before quoting any estimate, then check it again against your specific application type and country.

 Frequently asked questions